 - But for a slab that’s already installed – you’ll have to inject the chemical termite killer via a drill hole.
 Therefore, the insecticide will still pre-treat the soil underneath.

 3. Termi-mesh Barrier and Sentricon Baiting

-The Termi-mesh termite barrier that homeowners can apply on their piping penetrations prior to pouring the concrete to lay the slab.
+The Terms-mesh termite barrier that homeowners can apply on their piping penetrations before pouring the concrete to lay the slab.

-Termi-mesh is a closely knit mesh (made from stainless steel) that lasts for a long time and hence the termites won’t easily penetrate it to eat your house and nearby structures.
+Terms-mesh is a closely-knit mesh (made from stainless steel) that lasts for a long time, and hence the termites won’t easily penetrate it to eat your house and nearby structures.

-- However, Termi-mesh is mainly offered as an additional termite control service as opposed to it being a stand-alone offer by the exterminator companies.
+- However, Termi-mesh is mainly offered as an additional termite control service instead of a stand-alone offer by the exterminator companies.